AccelerateNetworks/PagingServer/README.rst

       Created symlink from ... to /etc/systemd/system/jack@.service.
       Created symlink from ... to /etc/systemd/system/paging.service.

-    This will make both services start automatically on system boot from now on.

     Note that "systemctl enable" won't start the services right away, "start" can be used to do that separately.